Yandell-Lab/VVP-pub/README.md

 `make`

-Make will build 3 executables:  build_background, VVP, VAAST3
+Make will build 2 executables:  build_background and VVP

 Note:  This has been built and run on Mac laptops and Linux servers.